 Film 3: The Remarkable Andrew (Stuart Heisler, 1942)

 Role: Andrew Long

 In this movie, I met a funny Bill Holden!
-Like Sabrina (that I have seen before), this is a comedy, but William Holden is even more funny here than he is in Sabrina.
+Like Sabrina (that I have seen before), this is a comedy, but William Holden is even funnier here than he is in Sabrina.
 One more time, as he was very young, he plays a young man full of innocence and imagination.
-In The Remarkable Andrew, Holden plays the role of Andrew Long, a young accountant who finds a $1240 discrepancy in the city budget.
-His superior tries to explain this, but Andrew decides to pursue his little investigation and becomes in danger of being blame himself.
-Then, the spirit of Andrew Jackson, his idol, visits him and tries to help him with the spirit of some great men of American history.
+In The Remarkable Andrew, Holden is Andrew Long, a young accountant who finds a $1240 discrepancy in the city budget.
+His superior tries to explain this, but Andrew decides to pursue his little investigation and he is eventually blamed too for this mistake.
+Then, the spirit of Andrew Jackson, his historical idol, visits him accompanied by the spirits some other great men of American history and they try to help him.
 Of course, nobody except Andrew can see them, that’s where the power of imagination is brilliantly used.
-One of my favourite moments is when Jackson asks Andrew for a drink and her offers him some grape juice.
-That was so cute.
+One of my favourite moments is when Jackson asks Andrew for a drink and he offers him some grape juice.
+That’s so cute.

 Film 4: Dear Ruth (William D. Russell, 1947)